 Put the Bank Account System in place.
 That gives you control of your bills, your WAM (walkabout money) and your overall finances, and it takes the emotion out of your decisions – take a little time to read the full details on what to do and how to do it.
 I use it, I know millionaires that use it, it works.
-Look at it now if you haven’t already.

 For my WAM spending, my wife and I use Monzo Bank.
 We find the app brilliant, I get instant receipts on my phone and when we travel we have zero fees and excellent exchange rates.

 The other account you’ll have is your emergency reserve, which you should initially be aiming to build towards £1,000 – more on this below.

 Finally, check in on your children’s pocket money if you’re a parent to youngsters.
 Is it automated and organised like this?
 Make sure your children understand the system, know what’s going on and comprehend that their money is earned and related to chores, for example.

 I use the Osper card for my children.
 Each month, £2 for each year of their age is automatically transferred from my Bills Account, onto their prepaid Osper card (unless they miss their chores!).
 My wife Nicky and I buy their needs and we expect them to buy their wants (we of course are still allowed to buy them treats when we want to, not when they expect or ask for it).

 If you haven’t started on any of this, then don’t worry.
 You’ve got 90 days, three months, and that’s quite a bit of time without it needing to dominate all your personal time.
 Take things one step at a time and work your way through from Step 1 above!

 If you did start The Money Plan in January and you’re on target after the first 90 days of the year: CONGRATULATIONS!
 Give yourself a pat on the back, you’ve done an amazing job.
 It’s important to celebrate your wins.